kindredgroup/oracle-imagecopy-backup/README.md

 * Direct NFS in use for Oracle DB (optional, but highly recommended for database availability)
 * Storage for backups must support NFS, snapshots, cloning and optionally compression (deduplication)

+Supported storage:
+* Netapp ONTAP
-It currently supports Oracle ZFS Storage Appliance as backup storage system, but it is easy to extend for other systems.
-It is planned to add support for Netapp next.
+* Oracle ZFS Storage Appliance
+* Others... it is easy to extend for other systems :)

 ## Setting up backup